 - Kennedy Krieger Institute partnering with the Johns Hopkins School of Medicine, School of Nursing, Bloomberg School of Public Health, and Historically Black Colleges and Universities

-- University of South Dakota partnering with Tribal Serving Institutions
+- The University of South Dakota partnering with Tribal Serving Institutions

-- University of California, Davis (UC-Davis) MIND Institute partnering with UC-Davis Office of Diversity, Equity, and Inclusion.
+- The University of California, Davis (UC-Davis) MIND Institute partnering with UC-Davis Office of Diversity, Equity, and Inclusion

-MCHC/RISE-UP’s ultimate goal is to promote a more equitable health system by introducing highly qualified diverse undergraduate scholars (juniors and seniors with a GPA 2.7 or better on a 4.0 scale; and scholars who received their baccalaureate degree within 12 months of MCHC/RISE-UP program orientation) to the field of public health.
+MCHC/RISE-UP’s ultimate goal is to promote a more equitable health system by introducing highly qualified diverse undergraduate and recent baccalaureate degree scholars (undergraduate juniors, seniors, and scholars who received their baccalaureate degree within 12 months of MCHC/RISE-UP program orientation), who have at least a 2.7 GPA on a 4.0 scale, to the field of public health.

-All scholars interested in reducing health disparities and promoting social justice, especially scholars from underrepresented populations in the field of public health, are strongly encouraged to apply.
+All scholars interested in maternal and child health, reducing health disparities, and promoting social justice, especially scholars from underrepresented populations in the field of public health, are strongly encouraged to apply.

-Scholars should select the Consortium partner site location that is closest to their permanent residence:
+Scholars should select the Consortium partner site that is closest to their permanent residence:

 - Kennedy Krieger Institute/Johns Hopkins University in Baltimore, MD

-- University of South Dakota/Sanford School of Medicine Center for Disabilities in Sioux Falls, SD
+- The University of South Dakota/Sanford School of Medicine Center for Disabilities in Sioux Falls, SD

 For additional program information, please contact MCHC-RISE-UP@kennedykrieger.org.